santi-pdp/segan_pytorch/README.md

 There is a WSEGAN, which stands for the dewhispering SEGAN [3].
 This system is activated (rather than vanilla SEGAN) by specifying the `--wsegan` flag.
 Additionally, the `--misalign_pair` flag will add another fake pair to the adversarial loss indicating that content changes between input and output of G is bad, something that improved our results for [3].

-### Notes

-* Multi-GPU is not supported yet in this framework.
-* Virtual Batch Norm is not included as in the very first SEGAN code, as similar results to those of original paper can be obtained with regular BatchNorm in D (ONLY D).

 ### References:

 1. [SEGAN: Speech Enhancement Generative Adversarial Network (Pascual et al. 2017)](https://arxiv.org/abs/1703.09452)